thomaskeggin/gen3sis_sandbox/readme.md

 #### Evolution

-Every time step we can change the trait values of each species, which is also highly flexible!
+Every time step we can change the trait values of each species, which is again highly flexible!
 We will keep this simple by changing the thermal optima of each species randomly through drawing values from a normal distribution.

 Let’s call this random, undirected phenotypic mutation - the trait does not track the environment.
-But you could set it up so it does!
+But you could set it up so that it does!

 ``` r
 # Evolution --------------------------------------------------------------------